nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 **:information_source: Notes about Employee Directory:**<br>

-If _Employee Directory_ currently shows a list of active/unarchived employees (Archived employees are displayed with a red color label, named as `[Archived]`, in front of their names.
+If _Employee Directory_ currently shows a list of active/unarchived employees (Archived employees are displayed with a red color label, named as "[Archived]", in front of their names.
 While employees in the active/unarchived employee list don't have this red label.), command `c-archive-list` needs to be used first to see a list of all your archived employees.
 Then, `c-unarchive INDEX` can be used to unarchive a specified employee identified by `INDEX`.<br>